Eyes Like Moon Rise: SF Travel Diary

 After about a year, I finally got the chance to go back to San Francisco to visit one of my closest friends from high school.
 After steering clear of the jam-packed tourist destinations like Union Square & Fisherman's Wharf, I found my love for all the unique shops & streets hidden between the hilltops.

-First stop: Mission & Valencia
+Mission & Valencia

 We started off our morning right--with caffeine, of course, to fuel the miles and miles of walking we would do that day.
 If you ever get off at the 16th St. & Mission BART station, I would definitely recommend checking out Four Barrel Coffee.
 They make a delicious latte & chocolate banana scone.
 Plus, the interior is beautifully rustic--think converted warehouse--with exposed beams & dim lighting.